cesarborroch/Kneat_Challenge/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](https://cesarborroch.com) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).
+We github [SGithub](http://github.com) for versioning.
+For the versions available, see the [tags on this repository](https://github.com/cesarborroch/Kneat_Challenge).

 ## Authors

-* **Cesar Borroch** - *Initial work* - [PurpleBooth](https://github.com/PurpleBooth)
+* **Cesar Borroch** - *Initial work* - [cesarborroch](https://github.com/cesarborroch)

 See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License.

 ## Acknowledgments

-* Hat tip to anyone whose code was used
+* Hat tip to anyone who had the time to read this
-* Inspiration
-* etc